fudaylcavus/courier-simulation-api/README.md

 }
 ```

+## How Simulation Works
+- When an order is created, a courier is assigned and starts moving immediately
+- Courier position is calculated based on elapsed time since order creation
+- Movement speed is 20x faster than real-time for testing purposes
+- Position updates are calculated in real-time when requested
+- Once a courier reaches their destination, their position remains fixed
+- Each request returns the current position based on time elapsed, not step-by-step movement

 ## Notes
 - The simulation runs 20x faster than real-time for testing purposes
-- Position updates automatically with each request
+- Position is calculated based on elapsed time since order creation
 - Address information is provided by OpenRoute Service
-- Time left is calculated based on the simulation speed
+- Time left is calculated based on the simulation speed and elapsed time